Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud-integrations/about-snowflake-native-app.md

 If your Snowflake Native App is already configured, you will be prompted to [link credentials](#link-credentials) the next time you access dbt Cloud from the app.
 This is a one-time process.
 If you don't have a dbt Cloud account associated with a developer license, you will be denied access to the dbt Cloud environment and will need an admin to assist.

-_Users with IT or read-only licenses will be denied access to dbt Cloud via the Snowflake Native App._

-App users are able to access all information that's available to the API service token.

 ## Procurement
 The dbt Snowflake Native App is available on the [Snowflake Marketplace](https://app.snowflake.com/marketplace/listing/GZTYZSRT2R3).
 Purchasing it includes access to the Native App and a dbt Cloud account that's on the Enterprise plan.
 Existing dbt Cloud Enterprise customers can also access it.
 If interested, contact your Enterprise account manager.